Skip to content

 • /var/lib/rspm-offline-data/vulns (Vulnerabilities)

-7. The following directories can be removed:
+1. The following directories can be removed if present:

 • /var/lib/rspm-offline-data/v2 (old CRAN data)